kexec_load, kexec_file_load — load a new kernel for later execution

 system suspend.
 This flag is available only if the

-kernel was configured with CONFIG_KEXEC_JUMP
+kernel was configured with CONFIG_KEXEC_JUMP, and is effective

-only if nr_segments
+only if nr_segments is greater

 than 0.